 Ongoing Multi-District Litigation (MDL) proceedings before Judge Dan Polster in Ohio Federal Court has descended into chaos, with federal and state courts battling it out for control of the beast.
 The judge himself has disdained any interest in the law or evidence, and has pushed for a rush to settlement almost from the time the case was assigned to him.
 He has approved an unprecedented device called a negotiation class, seeking to allow contingency fee attorneys to certify all 24,500 local governments as parties for which they can enter into binding and conclusive settlements, when no attorney client relationship exists between counsel and this client-by-almanac roster.
 State AGs are in state courts, the local governments are in federal court, and the whole thing is a Byzantine agglomeration of weak theories, financed and fueled by lawyer avarice brought to a fever pitch by a well-orchestrated media frenzy that advance the trial lawyer’s narrative over solid science.
 Further, the federal government has now demanded reimbursement for its 62% share of Medicaid payments recovered in a 2017 Oklahoma settlement with Perdue, something apparently not thought through by the state, although the same issue had plagued the tobacco settlement twenty years ago.

-In short, opioid mass tort litigation is exhibiting the full-blown pathologies of an idea—regulation by litigation—that from its inception in the late 1990s flouted the rule of law, state, and federal constitutional provisions, and worst of all, effectuates and perpetrates tragically lethal and misguided public policy.
+In short, opioid mass tort litigation is exhibiting the full-blown pathologies of an idea—regulation by litigation—that from its inception in the late 1990s flouted the rule of law and state and federal constitutional provisions.
+Worst of all, it effectuates and perpetrates tragically lethal and misguided public policy.

 Boastfully modeled on the tobacco litigation of the late 1990s, opioids litigation is preordained to have an afterlife of maddeningly complex litigation clogging the courts like Kudzu.
 A robust and fearless reexamination of the mechanisms that have allowed such initiatives to exert such a lawless and powerful influence on our courts, our public governance, public health and our economy is long overdue.